itsmemauliii/itsmemauliii/README.md

 ###

-<p align="left">📚 I'm currently pursuing BscIT with keen interest in data science <br>🎯 Goals: To become proficient in data science and contribute to solving real-world problems<br>🎲 Fun fact: I love exploring new datasets and finding interesting patterns in them</p>
+<p align="left">📚 I'm currently pursuing BscIT with a keen interest in data science <br>🎯 Goals: To become proficient in data science and contribute to solving real-world problems<br>🎲 Fun fact: I love exploring new datasets and finding interesting patterns in them</p>

 ###